 Under the OCA Statute, the highest authority in the OCA is the Holy Synod, which includes the primate (titled Metropolitan) and the other ruling bishops.
 The OCA primate is nominated by a mixed council called the All-American Council.
 The council holds up to two rounds of votes.
 On the first round, the delegates list one name, and if this man receives at least two-thirds of the votes, he is the council’s sole nominee.
 If no candidate achieves two-thirds on the first round of voting, a second round is held, with delegates now listing two names.
 The two highest vote-getters are both nominated.
 The Holy Synod then elects one of the two men to be the Metropolitan.

 There’s a remarkable amount of diversity in how the various Autocephalous Churches choose their primate.
 Of the 15 Churches discussed in this article, at least eight include the laity to some extent.
 That involvement ranges from simply having a voice in the nomination process to having a vote in the election itself.
 At least five of the Churches have no lay involvement at all, with only bishops electing the primate.
-One of those five, the Ecumenical Patriarchate, puts the decision into the hands of only a tiny minority of its bishops, while another, Serbia, uses the “apostolic” method to determine which nominee becomes its Patriarch.
+One of those five, the Ecumenical Patriarchate, puts the decision into the hands of only a portion of its ruling bishops, while another, Serbia, uses the “apostolic” method to determine which nominee becomes its Patriarch.
 For both the Ecumenical Patriarchate and the Patriarchate of Jerusalem, the approval of a non-Orthodox government is also required.

 To make things even more complicated, it’s fairly common for the Churches to modify their election processes.
 If I were to revisit this article in a decade, it’s likely that some of it would be out of date.
 Heck, I’m sure there is outdated information in here as it is.
 If anyone out there has corrections or can fill in some of the blanks, please shoot me an email at mfnamee at gmail dot com.